scarca/TED_analysis/README.md

 # TED_analysis
 The analysis of TED Talks, by Raj Shrimali.
+All Rights Reserved.
+The data itself is under public domain